stacyshingleton/dsc-mod-4-project-v2-1-online-ds-sp-000/README.md

     *KNNWithZScore: A basic collaborative filtering algorithm, taking into account the z-score normalization of each user.

 Each of the algorithms will have the following parameter grid:

+    *k: The (max) number of neighbors to take into account for aggregation *min_k: The minimum number of neighbors to take into account for aggregation

     *Item-based: measure the similarity between the items that target users rates/interacts with and other items vs.